Shivam8286/linux-kernal-on-raspberry-pi/README.md

 2. Connect Pi to your laptop using an **Ethernet cable**.\
 3. Power the Pi with its USB adapter.\
 4. Your laptop shares internet with the Pi through Ethernet.
+5.  go to network connections -> wifi -> right click -> sharing tab -> Allow other network users to connect… enable it. this will allow your pi to access and connect to your laptop using the network...

 ------------------------------------------------------------------------